mcneel/developer.rhino3d.com/_guide_topics/rhinopython/what-is-rhinopython.md

 - Interact with cloud applications.
 - Create realtime links to other applications
 - Create customer Grasshopper components
-- Store and display project specfici information beyond what basic Rhino can store.
+- Store and display project specific information beyond what basic Rhino can store.

 #### RhinoScript Style Functions